How do I apply to the MSOT Program?

-I plan on applying in spring 2015 for a fall 2015 start date and have a bachelor’s degree (e.g., psychology, health services, biology)—what prerequisite courses do I need?
+I have a bachelor’s degree (e.g., psychology, health services, biology)—what prerequisite courses do I need?

 I already have taken some of the prerequisite courses with my bachelor’s degree, is there a limit on how long ago I took the prerequisite courses?

-Yes.
-Unless the applicant is a practicing health care professional, the required prerequisite courses must have been completed within the last seven (7) years.
-Practicing health care professionals will have courses addressed individually.
+The required prerequisite courses must have been completed within the last seven (7) years.

 Are there any additional costs?